Previous | Next

 Articles

-These guidelines describe the orientation, focus, and style practices of Direction journal.
+See “About Direction” for important information about the identity, mission, and target audience of the journal.
+The following guidelines describe important aspects of the journal’s content and style practices.
 Book review information is in a separate section at the end.

 • Subject matter.
-Direction carries full-length articles, short features, research notices, and book reviews.
-The Editorial Council particularly considers submissions concerning the following: theological and ethical issues, biblical studies, and matters related to church history (especially those having Mennonite Brethren implications); the relationship between Christianity and various fields of study such as literature, science, medicine, education, the arts, and philosophy; and the relationship of Christianity to cultural, social, political, and economic problems.
-The Editorial Council is open to controversial subjects.
-Poetry is published occasionally.
+The journal particularly values submissions involving the following: theological and ethical issues, biblical studies, church concerns, and history (esp. those concerning Mennonite Brethren); the relationship between Christianity and various fields of study, such as literature, science, technology, medicine, education, the arts, and philosophy; the relationship of Christianity to cultural, social, political, and economic issues; and topics of ecclesiastical concern, such as cultural diversity, evangelism and outreach, marriage and family life, worship, pastoral care, work, and social action.
+Direction is open to controversial subjects that fit its mission.
+Poetry has been published occasionally.

 • Length and substance.
 Feature articles generally range from 3500 to 5000 words in length, Ministry Compass pieces from 1500 to 2000 words.
 Manuscripts are judged on suitability for Direction’s audience, significance and relevance of the subject, organization, style, and readability.
 Articles should show evidence of a solid grasp of the subject, reflection, and research where applicable.
 Dogmatic approaches or sermonizing, cliches, and hackneyed expressions should be avoided.
 A lively readable style is desired.

 • Style.
-The latest editions of Merriam-Webster’s Collegiate Dictionary, The Chicago Manual of Style, and the Mennonite Publishing House Supplement (to CMS) are usually followed (re: CMS, authors may find more accessible, Kate L. Turabian, A Manual for Writers, University of Chicago).
+The latest editions of Merriam-Webster’s Collegiate Dictionary, The Chicago Manual of Style, and the MennoMedia Supplement (to CMS) are usually followed (re: CMS, authors may find more accessible Kate L. Turabian, A Manual for Writers, University of Chicago).
 When giving Bible quotations, the version should be specified.
-Biblical spellings should conform to the New Revised Standard Version unless there is a direct quote from another version.
+Biblical spellings of books or other names should conform to the New Revised Standard Version unless there is a direct quote from another version (for parenthetical citations of Bible books, see "In-Text Citation" below).
 Writers are urged to employ gender-inclusive language in relation to human beings and to keep gender references in relation to the deity to a minimum.

-The author’s name, complete address (both e-mail and regular mail), and proposed by-line (e.g., position, school) should appear at the end of the article.
-Authors should also provide a statement of self-description, including matters of motivation or qualification related to their topic, which can be posted in the journal at the bottom of the article’s title page.
+The author’s name, complete address (e-mail and/or regular mail), and proposed by-line (e.g., position, school) should appear at the beginning of the article.
+Authors should also provide a statement of self-description, including matters of motivation or qualification related to their topic, which can be posted in the journal on the article’s title page.

-• Foreign languages.
+• Foreign languages and ancient documents.
 Foreign words should be italicized.
-Biblical (Hebrew, Aramaic, Greek) and related languages should be transliterated according to The SBL Handbook of Style, Hendrickson.
-See that source for other technical matters related to biblical studies and ancient cultures.
+Biblical (Hebrew, Aramaic, Greek) and related languages should be transliterated according to the current edition of The SBL Handbook of Style, SBL Press.
+See that source for other technical matters related to biblical studies, ancient documents, and ancient cultures.

 • Copyright.
 Direction maintains copyright privileges of published materials.
-Permission for publication of articles elsewhere should be secured from the Managing Editor (permission to reproduce an article is freely given for academic purposes).
-Direction does not pay for articles.
-Authors of feature articles receive two complimentary copies of the issue in which their article appears.
-Contributors of smaller articles and book reviews receive one copy.
+Permission for publication of articles elsewhere should be secured from the General Editor (permission to reproduce an article is freely given for academic purposes).

 • Submission.
-Articles should be submitted as a Word (or compatible) document, attached to an email message to the editor.
-A hard copy is unnecessary.
+Articles should be submitted as a Word (or compatible) document, attached to an email message to the editor (Douglas B. Miller).
+A printed copy is unnecessary.

 • Citation examples: Documentation should be complete.
 Direction authors may choose either (1) note format (endnote) or (2) in-text citation format.
 Use of the note format entails that no additional bibliography list is required.
 Reference materials of interest which are otherwise not cited may be included in a final note.
 If in-text citation is chosen, authors list their sources at the end of the article in either (2a) bibliography or (2b) works cited formats.